tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 # take-aways

-- Stock are to be held for the long term.
+- Stock is to be held for the long term.

 - Individual investors are drawn into stocks during powerful bull markets
   - They don't appreciate the risks with stocks.
 And after they have suffered the inevitable loss, they sell.
-    - No investor ever avoids loses at times, no matter how skilled
+    - No investor ever avoids losses at times, no matter how skilled

 - The best way to estimate future stock returns is the DDM (Dividend Discount Method)
   - Return = Dividend Yield + Dividend Growth Rate + Multiple Change
     - Dividend yield is the yield on the investment (Example – 2020 S+P 500 yield is 1.5%).
 The Dividend growth rate is historically 5%.
-And the Multiple change refers to the increase or decrease in the overall P/E ratio.
+And Multiple changes refer to the increase or decrease in the overall P/E ratio.
     - The Dividend yield and dividend growth rate is the fundamental return (easy to estimate).
-The Multiple change is the speculative return (impossible to estimate).
+The Multiple changes are the speculative return (impossible to estimate).
-      - Benjamin Graham – "In the short run the stock market is a voting machine (speculative return), but in the long run, it is a weighing machine (fundamental return).
+      - Benjamin Graham – "In the short run, a stock market is a voting machine (speculative return), but in the long run, it is a weighing machine (fundamental return).

 - Those who are ignorant of investment history are bound to repeat its mistakes